AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    [Supported file types](content-library.md#supported)

-1. Captivate Prime supports captions for video content uploaded in Captivate Prime.
+1. Learning Manager supports captions for video content uploaded in Learning Manager.
 Now, authors can upload the file containing captions, along with the video file.

    Then, the learners can view the captions during the playback of the video module.

    The format supported is  [Web Video Text Tracks (webVTT)](https://www.w3.org/TR/webvtt1/).

-   Caption support is available for video content uploaded in Content library in Captivate Prime.
+   Caption support is available for video content uploaded in Content library in Learning Manager.

    As an author, when you'll upload a video or audio content, you can also upload the .vtt file that contains the captions.